-- We offer easier moderate walks and harder high level hikes daily
+- We offer moderate walks and harder high level hikes daily

-- Stroll in wildflower pastures or hike into stunning remote corners
+- Walk wildflower pastures and hike into stunning remote corners

-- Highlights include Monte Perdido & the Ordesa National Park, & the Pic du Midi d’Ossau
+- Highlights include Monte Perdido & the Ordesa National Park and the Pic du Midi d’Ossau

 Walking in the Pyrenees on a Collett's holiday

 Whatever it is that brings you to the Pyrenees, you are sure to thrive in the mountains that surround Panticosa, whether you self guide or join organised walks – whether you seek high level or moderate itineraries in the wonderful terrain of awe-inspiring Pyrenean peaks.
 Either way, the extensive knowledge of our own hosts and walkers is available each evening at Office Hour so that you can enjoy a succession of memorable walks in these beautiful mountains.
 Easy and gentle walking is limited here and we feel the Pyrenees is not as suitable as the Picos de Europa, the Austrian Alps or the Italian Dolomites for easy walks.

 We believe the wilder character of the Pyrenees gives you the opportunity to experience one of Europe’s last largely undeveloped mountain ranges - where the ski industry has a presence but does not dominate.
 The walking options are superb and hill walkers who enjoy a more untouched and undeveloped landscape are sure to feel at home here.

-Routes vary from rambles across grassy pastures and plateaus, to high trails, which wend their way through the peaks of the frontier ridge.
+Routes vary from walks across grassy pastures and plateaus, to high trails, which wend their way through the peaks of the frontier ridge.
 Old trading, pilgrim and smuggling routes thread the mountain cols, whilst the wonderfully exposed ‘fajas’ of the Ordesa canyon are the ultimate in high level exhilaration.